How long does it take for Jardiance to work?

 - In patients taking the 25 mg dose of Jardiance, systolic blood pressure was reduced by -3.4 mmHg.

 5. Does Jardiance cause hypoglycemia (low blood sugar) as a side effect?

 When used alone, SGLT-2 inhibitors like Jardiance carry a low risk of hypoglycemia (low blood sugar levels).
 However, your doctor may need to adjust your dose of Jardiance if you take it with other drugs that can cause low blood sugar, like insulin or a sulfonylureas such as glipizide or glimepiride.

 6. Can Jardiance be used with other diabetes medications?

 Jardiance (empagliflozin) has been studied and can be added to other medicines for type 2 diabetes such as:

 - other heart medications like statins, beta blockers, ACE inhibitors, and diuretics.

-Addition to these medications to Jardiance may increase your risk for low blood sugar (hypoglycemia) and dose adjustments of medication may be needed.
+Adding these medications to Jardiance may increase your risk for low blood sugar (hypoglycemia) and dose adjustments of the medication may be needed.

-If your A1C target is not achieved after roughly 3 months with initial use of metformin, other preferred treatment option can be combined with metformin, including sulfonylureas, thiazolidinediones, DPP-4 inhibitors, SGLT2 inhibitors, GLP-1 RA, or basal insulin.
+If your A1C target is not achieved after roughly 3 months with initial use of metformin, other medicines can be combined with metformin, including sulfonylureas, thiazolidinediones, DPP-4 inhibitors, SGLT2 inhibitors, GLP-1 RA, or basal insulin.
 You and your doctor will make the best choice based on factors such as safety, drug interactions, side effects and cost or availability.

 In a large comparative study, researchers found that each new class of noninsulin agents added to initial therapy with metformin generally lowers the A1C number by about 0.7–1.0%.